 Picking the Right Ticketing System

-Choosing the right customer service ticketing system comes down to how well a platform manages requests across channels, automates workflows without losing context, and equips agents to resolve issues faster.
+Choosing the right customer service ticketing system comes down to how well contact center software manages requests across channels, automates workflows without losing context, and equips agents to resolve issues faster.

 Some tools lean into IT operations with asset tracking and change management.
 Others focus on customer experience with omnichannel support and AI-driven automation.